thakur-Navneet/BookShop/README.md

 If you have any questions or suggestions, feel free to reach out at [thakurnavneet686@gmail.com](mailto:thakurnavneet686@gmail.com).

----

-We hope you enjoy shopping at BookShop and find your next great read today!
+We hope you enjoy shopping at Book Shop and find your next great read today!